Allankw-dev/ai-programme-certificate/README.md

 ✅ Working with AI using Python

-✅ Basic Natural Language Processing (NLP)
+✅ Basic Natural Language Processing (NLP).

 ✅ AI ethics and responsible AI